PanosEconomou/notes/Defects/Twisting.md

 After this large digression we can finally start thinking about our vacuum state.
 We have said that the intuition we want for our vacuum state is an “empty state.”
 We also said that this should correspond to some version of maximally symmetric.
 Now we can start being less handwavy.

 We have seen before that this would corredpond to a finding a measure $\mathcal{D}\phi$ that must be conformally invariant (since the state must be super-duper-symmetric).
 Unfortunately this is where our luck ends.
 It is **hard** to define such a measure.
 In a perfect world one would like to give enough conditions such as “locality, conformal invariance, convergence, etc.” and then have some version of measure theory spit out a unique $\mathcal{D}\phi$.
 Unfortunately, in almost all cases we can’t even have conformal invariance!
-We need to start using regulators, cuttofs, discretizations, or other regularization schemes that are not guaranteed to fix a unique measure.
+We need to start using regulators, cutoffs, discretizations, or other regularization schemes that are not guaranteed to fix a unique measure.
 So bummer.

 > That said, there are theories where the measure does in fact become so crazily constrained that we get the closest thing to a “unique vacuum measure.”
 We will see the example of the free fermion in the next section where we will work everything out in detail.
-So, for now, assume that we have a mechanism for choosing it, and in the next section we will actiually write it down.
+So, for now, assume that we have a mechanism for choosing it, and in the next section we will actually write it down.

 Yet, picking a measure is only part of the story.
-We will assume that this measure is local, conformally covariant in the sence that it is invariant only up to terms that depend on the conformal anomaly (which we have explored [here](../Quantum_Fields/Virasoro_Algebra.md)), and well defined on the manifolds we will consider.
+We will assume that this measure is local, conformally covariant in the sense that it is invariant only up to terms that depend on the conformal anomaly (which we have explored [here](../Quantum_Fields/Virasoro_Algebra.md)), and well defined on the manifolds we will consider.
 If we impose that the vacuum is $\mathfrak{sl}(2,\mathbb{C})$ invariant, which is the Witt algebra, the one generated by rigid conformal transformations, we will see that we can create a measure where there is exactly one such state.
 In that case we will define that state to be
 $$
 \omega \coloneqq Z(D^2) = \int_{\Omega(D^2,\cdot)} \mathcal{D}\phi \, e^{-S(D^2,\phi)} \in \mathbb{H}(S^1).
 $$